Odomero/Language_Translation_System/README.md

 # Hileo's Prime Language Translation System

-A System designed for Customers and the Customer Service Team.
+The Language Translation System was built using Google translate API https://rapidapi.com/googlecloud/api/google-translate1/

-The system was designed to:
+The system written in Python was designed to:

 * registers Customer's complaints in different languages
 * aid the Customer Service team to detect complaint language